 The first step to filing your mechanics lien in getting the right form.
 This may seem simple since there are several different websites that provide mechanics lien forms.
 The problem is, many times these are missing vital sections, or may just be flat out invalid.

-Levelset’s forms were created and reviewed by construction attorneys and payment experts; thousands of New Jersey contractors and suppliers have successfully filed their mechanics liens using these forms.
+Levelset’s forms were created and reviewed by construction attorneys, and meet the requirements outlined in New Jersey’s Construction Lien Law.
+Thousands of New Jersey contractors and suppliers have successfully filed their mechanics liens using these forms.

 A New Jersey mechanics liens must contain quite a bit of information.
 Any missing or incorrect information could result in an otherwise valid lien claim being rejected.
 Be sure to fill out this form carefully, so you can get it right and filed the first time around.